naimish18/Virtual-Assistant/README.md

 pip install -r requirements.txt # Install all the dependencies, might take time depending on your internet speed

 python main.py # Run the app

+#How to Use:

+Click on START button to start the assistant

+you can give the NAME and PATH of your file or software to customize Assistant and then you can speak it!!!

+you can also add path of your music file to listen or you can copy music file into Music Folder

+#How to Run:

+After Clicked on Start...

+You can say like open google,open youtube, or open name(name is the name of your software or file you added)

+You can also say play music to listen songs

+You can also say take a picture to take picture